Education and Community Outreach

 US Courts provides teaching materials about the federal court system for high school students as well as information about federal courts, activities, games, lesson plans and discussion topics based on Supreme Court cases.

 OYEZ has audio recordings of U.S. Supreme Court arguments, information on all justices and a virtual reality 'tour' of portions of the Supreme Court building, including the chambers of some of the justices.

 Landmark Supreme Court Cases – This site was developed to provide teachers with a full range of resources and activities to support the teaching of landmark Supreme Court cases.

 Justice Learning – A collaboration of NPR’s Justice Talking and The New York Times, this site includes teaching materials designed for high school students.

 National Center for State Courts – Visit this site for information and links to state court websites for all 50 states.
 This site also features Justice Case Files, a graphic novel series designed to improve awareness and knowledge about our courts.

 National Constitution Center – This site has information about the U.S. Constitution, its history and its contemporary relevance, including educational resources for teachers and students.

 Our Courts – The vision of Justice Sandra Day O'Connor, Our Courts is a free interactive program designed to teach students civics and inspire them to be active participants in our democracy.
 This site includes teaching resources for a civics curriculum.

-iCivics - Founded and led by Justice Sandra Day O'Connor, iCivics is a free resource for students and teachers. this iste includes award-winning gams and materials for teachers.
+iCivics - Founded and led by Justice Sandra Day O'Connor, iCivics is a free resource for students and teachers.
+This iste includes award-winning games and materials for teachers.